emilynordmann/introdataviz/docs/appendix-0.md

 ## Easter Egg - A Dumbbell Plot

 A nice way of representing a change across different conditions, within participants or across timepoints, is the dumbbell chart.
 These figures can do a lot of heavy lifting in conveying patterns within the data and are not as hard to create in ggplot as they might first appear.
-The premis is that you need the start point, in terms of x (`x =`) and y (`y =`), and the end point, again in terms of x (`xend =`) and y (`yend =`).
+The premise is that you need the start point, in terms of x (`x =`) and y (`y =`), and the end point, again in terms of x (`xend =`) and y (`yend =`).
 You draw a line between those two points using `geom_segment()` and then add a data point at the both ends of the line using `geom_point()`.
 So for example, we will use the average accuracy scores for the word and non-word conditions, for monolingual and bilinguals, to demonstrate.
 We could do the same figure for all participants but as we have 100 participants it can be a bit **wild**.
 We first need to create the averages using a little bit of data wrangling we have seen:

 ```r